Derivation of effective theories for thin 3D nonlinearly elastic rods with voids: Compactness

 Then, there exist $\bar{y} \in W^{2,2}(\Omega_{\ell_1,\ell_2};\R^3)$ and $\bar{d_2},\bar{d_3} \in W^{1,2}(\Omega_{\ell_1,\ell_2};\R^3)$, all independent of $(x_2,x_3)$, and a subsequence (not relabeled) such that

 Moreover, $(\bar{y}_{,1}\big\vert \, \bar{d_2}\big \vert \, \bar{d_3}) \in SO(3)$ a.e.\ in $\Omega_{\ell_1,\ell_2}$, and

 for a constant $C>0$ only depending on $C_0$. \end{lemma}

 For the proof we refer to \cite[Theorem 2.1]{Mora}.
 The weak convergence to $\bar{y}$ has not been mentioned in the original statement, but follows directly from weak compactness.
 A simple argument shows that $\bar{y}$ is indeed independent of $(x_2,x_3)$.
 In fact, \eqref{eq: weki} and \eqref{rescaled_deformation_gradient} yield $\bar{y}_{,i} \equiv 0$ for $i=2,3$.
-Property \eqref{eq: constant bound} has not been stated explicitly in \cite[Theorem 2.1]{Mora}, but is a consequence of the proof based on the Fr\'echet-Kolmogorov compactness criterion.
-We now proceed with the proof of our compactness result.
+Property \eqref{eq: constant bound} has not been stated explicitly in \cite[Theorem 2.1]{Mora}, \NNN but is a consequence of the proof of \cite[Theorem 2.1]{Mora} (cf.\ the last estimate therein) and the equivalent characterization of Sobolev spaces via finite differences, see e.g.~\cite[Theorem 1.36]{Dacorogna}. \EEE We now proceed with the proof of our compactness result.

 \begin{proof}[Proof of Theorem \ref{compactness_thm}] By the energy bound \eqref{uniform_rescaled_energy_bound} and \eqref{eq: newenergy} we have that

 where $\nu_{V_h}(z):=(\nu^1_{V_h}(z),\nu^2_{V_h}(z), \nu^3_{V_h}(z))$ denotes the outward pointing unit normal to $\partial V_h\cap \Omega$ at the point $z$.
 Note that \eqref{energy_bound_in_the_order_1_domain} implies